Hello, hola, hi!

 The more you accept the things, the more you will feel in peace.
 And the day you can even accept your own death... well, you're good!

-Even your own failures, bad behaviors, etc, have to be treated with acceptance, love and compassion.
+Even your own failures, bad behaviours, etc, have to be treated with acceptance, love and compassion.
 Don't feel guilty, stupid or anything because you did something wrong.
 It's already done anyway and can't be undone!
 Just notice how you have behaved and what feeling you had because of this thing you did and try to be a better person next time if you think you could do better... treat yourself with kindness.

 - When we put something really, really delicious in our mouth which is so good that instead of just « filling in our belly quickly so we're done being hungry » we are just focusing on the taste, the texture in our mouth, the smell, ...